BasedLinux/bsd/doc/manual/source/store/derivation/outputs/content-address.md

 ```

 If a `fetchurl` derivation's outputs were [input-addressed][input addressing], the output paths of the derivation and of *all derivations depending on it* would change.
-For instance, if we were to change the URL of the Glibc source distribution in Nixpkgs (a package on which almost all other packages depend on Linux) massive rebuilds would be needed.
+For instance, if we were to change the URL of the Glibc source distribution in Bsdpkgs (a package on which almost all other packages depend on Linux) massive rebuilds would be needed.
 This is unfortunate for a change which we know cannot have a real effect as it propagates upwards through the dependency graph.

 For content-addressed outputs (fixed or floating), on the other hand, the outputs' store path only depends on the derivation's name, data, and the `method` of the outputs' specs.